SymbioticLab/Tiresias/README.md

-Tiresias -- An information-agnostic GPU Cluster Manager for Distributed Deep Learning
+Tiresias -- An information-agnostic GPU Cluster Manager for Distributed Deep Learning (coming soon)
 ====

 Tiresias is a GPU cluster resource manager that minimizes distributed deep learning (DDL) jobs’ completion times with partial or no a priori knowledge.